 a.
 From the list of inspection requirements in Enclosure 95003.02-A, select the requirements that relate to the performance deficiencies that prompted this inspection, and, to the extent possible, adapt the selected requirements to focus on those performance deficiencies.
 Ensure that the selected requirements include at least one requirement associated with each safety culture trait.
 A specific performance deficiency may or may not be the result of a weak safety culture.
-As input to the safety culture assessment, inspectors/safety culture assessors (SCAs) should independently determine whether weaknesses in one or more safety culture traits played a causal or contributing role in each performance deficiency.
+As input to the safety culture assessment, inspectors/(senior) safety culture assessors (SCAs) should independently determine whether weaknesses in one or more safety culture traits played a causal or contributing role in each performance deficiency.